-If you have information about fraud, waste, abuse or mismanagement, as well as other crimes or violations of Federal laws, rules, and regulations, relating to U.S. Department of State (Department) or the Broadcasting Board of Governors (BBG) programs and operations, you may report it to the Office of Inspector General (OIG) Hotline.
+If you have information about fraud, waste, abuse or mismanagement, as well as other crimes or violations of Federal laws, rules, and regulations, relating to U.S. Department of State (Department) or the U.S. Agency for Global Media (USAGM) programs and operations, you may report it to the Office of Inspector General (OIG) Hotline.
 Such information includes allegations concerning contracts, grants, public corruption, conflict of interest, and other criminal or serious non-criminal misconduct involving employees, contractors/sub-contractors, and grantees/sub-grantees.

 You can submit your report to us through one of the methods listed on this page.

 ATTENTION: The Office of Inspector General has received several reports of individuals receiving calls purportedly from OIG’s Hotline.
 The caller claims to be an employee of OIG and has used inappropriate and offensive language.
 We apologize for any confusion these false calls may have caused and are working to identify and prevent such calls in the future.
 Our professional staff on the Hotline team takes great pride in the level of customer service it provides, treating all customers with dignity and respect.
 Should you receive such a call, please report it to the OIG Hotline.